anynines/a9s-kubernetes-training/website/docs/docker/50-publishing.md

 ### The `latest` Tag

 Often you will see a tag named `latest` which appears to have a special meaning.
-In case you have pushed your first container image in the above lesson, go to the DockerHub website and see if there is such a tag.
+In case you have pushed your first container image in the above lesson, go to the Docker Hub website and see if there is such a tag.
 It is not there because `latest` is not a special tag.
 There is no guarantee that `latest` will point to the most recent version of an image.
 This is entirely up to the author of a container image or a respective CI/CD pipeline.

 Additionally, **it is wise to use explicit version numbers**.
-By using an explicit version, depdencies are declared explicitly.
+By using an explicit version, dependencies are declared explicitly.
 You always know what you get.
 In the above example the base image was set to `ruby:2.5-alpine`.
-This way updating Ruby - which may break the contract to Sinatra or the Sintra application - only occurs when you - the developer - explicitly change the version of the base image.
+This way updating Ruby - which may break the contract to Sinatra or the Sinatra application - only occurs when you - the developer - explicitly change the version of the base image.
 Undoubtedly, you should update your software regularly but with explicit version you avoid unexpected upgrades escalations.

 ## Links